AustinBachurski/Enterprise-Portal-Services-Controller-GUI/README.md

 ## Performance Metrics

-Our Enterprise Portal Server contained 80 services at time of testing.
+Tool was tested on an Enterprise Portal Server with an Intel Xeon Gold 5118 CPU, 32GB of memory, and a 500GB hard drive containing 80 services at the time of testing.

 Function tests resulted in the following times:
 * Update status display - ```8 seconds```